 "I am a Muslim, and I believe that if you pick up a gun in the name of Islam and kill an innocent person, you are not Muslim anymore.
 You do not share my faith."

-"The world leads leadership based on serving humanity, not based on how many weapons you have.
-Canada can take that lead.
+"The world needs leadership based on serving humanity, not based on how many weapons you have."

 "Dear sisters and brothers, we have a responsibility to improve the world".

 "Let them say, we were the first to live in a world where all girls could learn and lead without fear".